syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Opens the destination document

-WordDocument Destinationdocument = new WordDocument(destinatonStreamPath, FormatType.Docx);
+WordDocument Destinationdocument = new WordDocument(destinationStreamPath, FormatType.Docx);

 //Imports the contents of source document at the end of destination document